jpstaub/reverse-proxy-ripcord/README.md

 If you got a good ping check your router port forwarding.
 If the router port forwarding looks good double check that you disabled the firewall on the Docker host.
 If you did not get a good ping check your public DNS settings to include the IP address.
 If you have a dynamic IP address your need to [forward IP address changes](https://freedns.afraid.org/guide/dd-wrt/) to your DNS provider to ensure long term connectivity.

 3. For **Option 2** deployments: Can you [ping](https://www.lifewire.com/ping-command-2618099) your local IP address using the test web server address that was set in `webserver.conf`?
-If not, you may need to [change your DNS server](https://www.lifewire.com/how-to-change-dns-servers-in-windows-7-2626271) your computer is using.
+If not, you may need to [change the DNS server](https://www.lifewire.com/how-to-change-dns-servers-in-windows-7-2626271) your computer is using.
 This presumes that you have already correctly set up a local DNS server on your network.

 4. And so much more.
 Networking can be a grinding challenge.
 Remember the fundamentals and use simple tools like ping to narrow down where the problem lies.